 Or contact the Sexual Violence Prevention and Support Centre:

-The University-Mandated Leave of Absence Policy provides a process to ensure supports and options are available in rare situations where concerning behaviour is believed to be a result of serious mental health or other issues.
-The Policy was created specifically for situations where concerning behaviour poses a risk of harm to self or others, or a student is unable to engage in the essential activities required to pursue an education.
+The Supportive Leaves Policy provides a process to ensure supports and options are available in rare situations where concerning behaviour is believed to be a result of serious mental health or other issues.
+The Policy was created specifically for situations where concerning behaviour poses a risk of harm to others, or a student is unable to engage in the essential activities required to pursue an education.
 It is designed to be used in exceptional circumstances, and even then, only with very significant procedural safeguards for students and a rigorous approach to exploring accommodations and supportive resources.
 It is driven by compassion in responding to the needs of students and accepting our responsibility to intervene before safety issues drive our response.

 For students of legal drinking age, alcohol use is, primarily, their own responsibility.
 Under the campus Alcohol Policy (PDF), the University will intervene when alcohol is used illegally or when its abuse leads to conduct that endangers the individual(s) involved or others, or that results in damage to property of the University, disrupts its activities, or interferes with the rights of other persons.